SDB:Login as root

 The real console of your system is the keyboard screen combination you know already because it is also used for your GUI.
 To allow for this multiple use

 there are several 'logical screens' available.
 These can be reached by the key-combinations Ctrl-Alt-Fn.
-Your GUI is normaly at Ctrl-ALt-F7.
+Your GUI is normally at Ctrl-ALt-F7.

-You can have a second (and more) GUI logins at the same time, to be found at Ctrl-Alt-F8, etc. The real concole is at Ctrl-Alt-F1.
+You can have a second (and more) GUI logins at the same time, to be found at Ctrl-Alt-F8, etc. The real console is at Ctrl-Alt-F1.

 When you try this key-combination for the first time after a boot you will see the last lines of output of that boot and a terminal login prompt.

-The same aplies as for a terminal emulation (login as admin/happy and use sudo and/or su though NOT
+The same applies as for a terminal emulation (login as admin/happy and use sudo

-There are more terminal logins waiting for you at Cntr-Alt F2 ...
+There are more terminal logins waiting for you at Ctrl-Alt F2 ...
 Ctrl-Alt-F6, but they are less nice to see and almost nobody uses them

 (maybe one of them when number 1 hangs).